riak-synrc/pbkdf2/share/doc/src/ddocs.rst

    :param doc: Processed document object.

-Map functions should take a single argument as document object and emits pair values also known as `key` and `value`.
-Since JavaScript doesn't support generators and ``yield`` statement it got emulated via :func:`emit`:
+Map functions should take a single argument as document object and optionally emits paired values also known as `key` and `value`.
+Since JavaScript doesn't support generators and ``yield`` statement it is emulated via :func:`emit`:

 .. code-block:: javascript